Welcome to Coverlettertemplate.com.au

 Professional cover letter templates guarantee to have your phone ringing off the hook with job interviews and appointments.
 Discover proven tips, hints and secrets.

 Skilfully written cover letters are more important than resumes.
 Why?
 Because the main purpose and objective is to land you the job of your dreams.
-Many times a resume winds-up in the rubbish especially when it doesn't do its job and inspire the reader.
+Many times a resume ends-up in the rubbish bin especially when it doesn't do its job and inspire the reader.
 If it doesn't grab the reader and hold their interest then there's a good chance you might not even get your resume read.
-You can view an effective sample cover letter now on this website.
+You can view an effective sample cover letter on this website.

 So that you maximise the opportunity to present your skills and job experience, you need to write your letter in such a way that the person reading it believes that you're the person for the position of employment.
-The prime objective of your cover letter should be to convince the reader how you'll be able to contribute positively to the company, not what you'd like from the company.
+The prime objective of your cover letter should be to convince the reader how you will be able to contribute positively to the company, not what you'd like from the company.